PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/page/+page.md

 ::: tip Not needed?

-You only need to initialize the page's state if your page needs one.
+You only need to implement `onBefore()` if you need it.
 Many simple pages can leave this method empty, or simply not have it at all.

 :::